CastroForGeorgia/GA-5/content/_campaign/campaign-hq/policy-lab/README.md

 ## 👥 Who Can Contribute?

 Everyone.
-- You don’t need to be a lawyer or think tank researcher.
+- You don't need to be a lawyer or think tank researcher.
-- If you’ve experienced the policy failures we’re trying to fix, you belong here.
+- If you've experienced the policy failures we're trying to fix, you belong here.
 - We believe in people-led policymaking, not top-down doctrine.

 ---